DEVids-VT/SkillBridge-SPA/project_pitch.md

 Employers trust the certifications, leading to faster, better hiring.

-Endorsify creates a closed feedback loop between skills development and industry validation — drastically improving the efficiency of talent acquisition and career growth.
+SkillBridge creates a closed feedback loop between skills development and industry validation — drastically improving the efficiency of talent acquisition and career growth.

 Target Audience
 Learners: